MicrosoftDocs/power-automate-docs/articles/api-connector-overview.md

 ![Custom API Authoring Steps](./media/api-connectors/authoring_steps.png)

-[Learn more](api-connector-dev.md) about how to build a Custom API.
+[Learn more](api-connector-dev.md) about how to develop a Custom API.

 ## Submit for Certification

 As part of our 3rd party certification process, Microsoft will review the Custom API before publishing as a Connector.

-This process validates the functionality of your Custom API (in Flow and PowerApps), and checks for technical and content compliance.
+This process validates the functionality of your Custom API in Flow and PowerApps, and checks for technical and content compliance.

-[Learn more](api-connector-submission.md) about the process to submit your connector and specific artifacts required.
+[Learn more](api-connector-submission.md) about the process to submit your connector for publishing.

 ## Support